Post-classical history: Mesoamerica

 The Toltec Empire arose from the Toltec culture, and were remembered as wise and benevolent leaders.
 One priest-king called Ce Acatl Topiltzin advocated against human sacrifice.
 After his death in 947, civil wars of religious character broke out between those who supported and opposed Topiltzin's teachings.
 Modern historians however are skeptical of the extent of Toltec and influence and believe that much of the information known about the Toltecs was created by the later Aztecs as an inspiration myth.

 In the 1300s, a small band of violent, religious radicals called the Aztecs began minor raids throughout the area.
 Eventually they began to claim connections with the Toltec civilization, and insisted they were the rightful successors.
 They began to grow in numbers and conquer large areas of land.
 Fundamental to their conquest, was the use of political terror in the sense that the Aztec leaders and priests would command the human sacrifice of their subjugated people as means of humility and coercion.
 Most of the Mesoamerican region would eventually fall under the Aztec Empire.
-On the Yucatán Peninsula most of the Mayan People continued to be independent of the Aztecs but their traditional civilization declined.
+On the Yucatán Peninsula most of the Maya peoples continued to be independent of the Aztecs but their traditional civilization declined.
 Aztec developments expanded cultivation, applying the use of chinampas, irrigation, and terrace agriculture; important crops included maize, sweet potatoes, and avocados.

-In 1430 the city of Tenochtitlan allied with other powerful Nahuatl speaking cities- Texcoco and Tlacopan to create the Aztec Empire otherwise known as Triple-Alliance.
+In 1430, the city of Tenochtitlan allied with other powerful Nahuatl-speaking cities, Texcoco and Tlacopan, to create the Aztec Empire, otherwise known as the Triple Alliance.
 Though referred to as an empire the Aztec Empire functioned as a system of tribute collection with Tenochtitlan at its center.
-By the turn of the 16th century "flower wars" between the Aztecs and rival states such as Tlaxcala had continued for over fifty years.
+By the turn of the 16th century, "flower wars" between the Aztecs and rival states such as Tlaxcala had continued for over fifty years.